I feel like I’m 13 anytime a book of mine is coming out. @nervesofsteel is no different.

 Minerva Mae Christopoulos knows.
 She just started high school, praying it will be far better than middle school.
 Will her nickname, Minerda, follow her forever?

 Minerva also knows

 Names are negotiable.
-Nicknames or first names or surnames or handles or IDs or whatever: one thing’s true.
+Whether nicknames or first names, surnames, or handles, or IDs: one thing is true.
 We can always rename ourselves.
 As Minerva likes to say, “I defy labels.”

 Friends are rocks and shifting sand.
 Every day.
-And social media is the rough, sharp shoreline on which we discover this truth and get pounded with the daily tides.
+And social media is the rough, sharp shoreline on which we discover this truth and get pounded by the daily tides.

 There are gods and Goddesses, demigoddesses, and Gods.
 And many amorphous spirits in between.
 What do you worship, today?
-And why?
-At thirteen, we often ask the question.
+Why?
+At thirteen, we often ask these sorts of questions.

 Everything’s liminal.
 The past (middle school) can affect the present (high school) and the present moment slides back and forth between child and teen, teen and adult, and child and adult.
 Sometimes you feel like a nut; sometimes you don’t.

-And when we’re in liminal spaces, we have low tolerance for the big lie: that life is full of boxes and we must be stuck inside them.
+And when we’re in liminal spaces, we have low tolerance for the big lie: the one saying that life is full of boxes and we must be stuck inside them.

 What’s breaking news isn’t always news.